SoftwareHeritage/swh-graph/docs/compression.rst

 The compression pipeline is implemented on top of the `WebGraph framework
 <http://webgraph.di.unimi.it/>`_.
 It takes an ORC Graph Dataset as an input,
-such as the ones found in the :ref:`Graph Dataset List <swh-dataset-list>`, and generates a compressed graph suitable for high intensity analyses on large servers.
+such as the ones found in the :ref:`Graph Dataset List <swh-export-list>`, and generates a compressed graph suitable for high intensity analyses on large servers.